software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > </form>
 > ```
 >
-> We will improve the user experience of the feature in exercise X.
+> We will improve the user experience of the feature in exercise 17.

 {: .important-title }